Levothyroxine and Iron: Can You Take Them Together?

 • MegaFood Blood Builder

 Because formulas change, always read the Supplement Facts or Drug Facts label.
-If it lists iron in milligrams, it should be separated from levothyroxine.
+If it lists iron, separate that product from levothyroxine.

 The science behind it